 Once inside La Scala, we were both surprised we were the only people there except for a few workmen on the stage.
 I’m no Opera lover, but this place has magic about it.
 There’s a sea of red from the seats to the curtains to the separate viewing boxes spread over a couple of floors.

 La Scala is laid out in a circular fashion from the stage and wherever you are you will have a great view of the performance.
 We were both impressed.
 Making it to the second floor, my poorly tummy started rumbling and bubbling.
 I needed to go somewhere and pretty quick!
 I was so pleased to see a toilet close to where I was and even more pleased that we were the only people here.

 That was close!

-Feeling better, I exited my life saving seat and washed my hands.
+Feeling better, I exited my life-saving seat and washed my hands.
 As I opened the door I was horrified!
-There were at least a coach full of Japanese tourists all waiting patiently to use the toilet.
+There was at least a coach full of Japanese tourists all waiting patiently to use the toilet.
 Two minutes earlier there was no one, not a soul.
 It was time to drop my head to the floor and make a sharp exit.
-As I headed towards my wife who was laughing her socks off by now, all I could here were shouts of “Pooooo….
+As I headed towards my wife who was laughing her socks off by now, all I could hear were shouts of “Pooooo….
 Poooo….” in a Japanese accent.
 I suppose Pooooo is the same in any language.